 CHARTER

-The order was established on the 1st of January 2012 as a private award granted to those who bring honour and dignity to the Byrne name.
-It is a private award of two classes, Chief Companion and Companion.
+This medal was established on the 1st of January 2012 as a private award granted to those who bring honour and dignity to the Byrne name.
+It is a private award of two classes, Chief Companion and Companion which have no official recognition outside of Finte O’Broin.

-The Patron of the Order is Lt.-Col. Charles Artaud Byrne, O’Byrne of Gabhal Raghnaill (Ranelagh), best claim hereditary Chief and Guardian of the Name.
+The Patron of the award is Lt.-Col. Charles Artaud Byrne, O’Byrne of Gabhal Raghnaill (Ranelagh), best claim hereditary Chief and Guardian of the Name.

-Lt.-Col. Charles Artaud Byrne is also the senior Companion of the Order and is granted the designation, Chief Companion of the Raven and may use the post-nominal CCR.
+Lt.-Col. Charles Artaud Byrne is also the senior Companion of the award and is granted the designation, Chief Companion of the Raven.

-The Chancellor with responsibility for the financial upkeep of the Order is Derek Byrne, O’Byrne of Downes – Guardian of the Name.
+The Keeper with responsibility for the financial upkeep of the award is Derek Byrne, O’Byrne of Downes – Guardian of the Name.

-The Protector of the Order of the Raven is St. Benedict, said to have been protected from an assassination attempt by a raven who stole some poisoned bread intended to kill the saint.
+The Protector of the Raven Medal of Merit is St. Benedict, said to have been protected from an assassination attempt by a raven who stole some poisoned bread intended to kill the saint.

-The Merit Order of the Raven will be conferred on no more than 5 recipients per year.
+The Raven Medal of Merit will be conferred on no more than five recipients per year.
 One of these awards will be specifically for bringing honour to the Byrne name in the public arena.

 All recipients must be members of a Byrne Clan.

-All recipients of the Merit Order of the Raven receive the designation of “Companion of the Raven” whether male or female and may use the post-nominal CR if they wish.
+All recipients of the Raven Medal of Merit receive the designation ”Companion of the Raven” whether male or female.

-The Chapter of the Merit Order of the Raven is made up of the Companions of the Order who make submissions to the Chancellor before the end of October each year.
-New recipients are agreed by the Chapter and announced on the 1st of January each year by the Chancellor on the Finte O’Broin website.
+The Award Committee is made up of the existing award recipients who make submissions to the Keeper before the end of October each year.
+New recipients are agreed by the Award Committee and announced on the 1st of January each year by the Keeper on the Finte O’Broin website.

-The insignia of the Order is a solid silver medal with a raven embossed on the front surrounded by a wreath of olive branches.
-On the reverse is engraved the O’Byrne coat of arms with the words “Merit Order of the Raven” engraved above and below.
+The insignia of the award is a solid silver medal with a raven embossed on the front surrounded by a wreath of olive branches.
+On the reverse is engraved the O’Byrne coat of arms with the words “Raven Medal of Merit” engraved above and below.

 The insignia hangs from a red and white ribbon depicting the colours of Clan O’Byrne.

-The Patron and the Chancellor wear the medals of the Patron and the Chancellor on a red and white ribbon about the neck.
+The Patron and the Keeper wear the medals of the Patron and the Keeper on a red and white ribbon about the neck.

-These articles are agreed by the members of the Executive Committee undersigned and may be subject to review by the members of the Chapter at any time.
+These articles are agreed by the members of the Executive Committee undersigned and may be subject to review by the members of the Award Committee at any time.

 Lt.-Col. Charles Artaud Byrne _______________________________________